 On Feb.
 7 , Kevin Fletcher , Morgan Keele and Carrah Jones , lifeguards at the Cora Coleman Senior Center , 2100 Bonnie Lane, were given Red Cross medals of honor, Red Cross recognition certificates and the Clark County Board of Commissioners’ Proclamation of Recognition for their heroism in January .

 The staffers were alerted to an emergency in the women’s locker room one morning, Fletcher said.

 The Centennial Hills resident said a woman, who was in her 70s, had fallen off a bench and was unconscious.
-Keele, the first responder, took the lead, and Fletcher and Jones executed a long-practice emergency action plan, Fletcher said.
+Keele, the first responder, took the lead, and Fletcher and Jones executed a long-practiced emergency action plan, Fletcher said.

 “Morgan flipped her over and did the regular procedure,” Fletcher said. “(The woman) didn’t have a pulse, and Morgan started CPR .
 She handled herself very well.”